dimvar/writing/books-notes/christian-2020-the-alignment-problem-notes.md

 Matt Zeiler invented deconvolution in order to understand what each neuron of a net learns.
-This allowed him to find inefficiencies in Alexnet and win the Imagenet competition.
+This allowed him to find inefficiencies in AlexNet and win the ImageNet competition.

 Chris Olah and others found which features matter most to a net when it